Click here for our live link for Saturday 5/14/16 scores

 If coaches do not have valid and AAU cards, they may not coach (or sit on the bench) in the tournament.

 All scorers must have valid AAU cards.
-Scorers must be adults.
+Scorers and bench personnel (assistant coaches)must be adults.

 The process to get AAU cards for adult non-athletes is not immediate - there is a background check involved and it can take several days or weeks.
 We will NOT accept 'Pending' status on coach and bench personnel AAU cards.

-Player birth certificates (legible copies are fine) and report cards from the 2013/14 school year must also be presented at check-in.
+Player birth certificates (legible copies are fine) and report cards from the 2015/16 school year must also be presented at check-in (for grade excep tions only, 9th grade and above),.

-Report Cards for Check -in: We experienced many issues with check-in at last year at both Boys and Girls states and thus would like to pass on some advice to you.
-Make sure you have a valid 2014/15 school report card that shows grade level for all players.
+Report Cards for Check -in: We experienced many issues with check-in for the past few years at both Boys and Girls states and thus would like to pass on some advice to you.
+Make sure you have a valid 2015/16 school report card that shows grade level, school name, and school year of 2016/17 for all for grade exceptions only, 9th grade and above players.
 Review this as a coach and do not leave it up to the player or parent.
-Many report cards we saw in the past years did not include the grade level.
+Many report cards we saw in the past years did not include the grade level or player name, or school name or school year.
 If a report card is not available, contact the school and ask for a statement on school letterhead attesting to the player and the grade level, and signed by a school administrator - such as the Principal, Head of Guidance, or Registrar.
 You will risk forfeiture if you do not present report cards or other valid school and grade documentation for each player.

 Additionally you can make the check in process easier for you and for us if you have all your materials ready when you get in line.
 Organize your paperwork by player or by type (i.e., have all of Sue Smith's forms collated together, then the next player, etc. Or have all the aau cards together, then the birth certificates, then the report cards.)
 Coaches must have all team paperwork together when they check in - do not come into the line if you are missing records as you will just have to hunt this stuff down and then come back.
 You can have a responsible parent or assistant coach stand in line to check in, but the head coach must sign our Coaches' Ethics form, so you will have to come back to the table at some point early on Saturday.
 Once again, I will email out the Coaches' Ethics form, so coaches can sign it and have a parent turn it in during the check in process if they choose to do that.
 This form is also posted below as an attachment.